CANCER OF THE FEMALE GENITAL TRACT & SSD BENEFITS

 The SSA states that in order to determine the adverse effects of therapy, enough time must pass to allow them to see the effect of the therapy.
 The SSA believes the effects of treatment are temporary in most instances.
 However, the effects must keep you from working for a period of at least 12 months in a row.
 In those situations, the SSA must determine that your medical condition prevents you from working for over one year.
 If so, the SSA should pay you SSDI benefits.

-If you file your application for benefits online at Social Security’s website, then you have 6 months to complete it.
+If you file your application for benefits on Social Security’s website, then you have 6 months to complete it.
 Once you submit your application online, the SSA sends you an application summary in the mail.
 You must sign the summary and mail it back.
 If you don’t send it back, then the SSA will not process your application.
 Sign it and send it back as soon as you can.

 WE OFFER A FREE REVIEW ABOUT YOUR SSD BENEFITS